Austin 4th of July 2026

 Head west, into the Hill Country, for a truly Texan meal at Jack Allen's Kitchen, Oak Hill.
 This farm-to-table eatery serves up a fresh menu each night, featuring locally sourced ingredients and beverages.
 Treat yourself to one of the specialty margaritas alongside the smashed guacamole.

-Make tracks to East Austin and get your bib ready for some lip-smacking pork ribs from Micklethwait Barbecue.
-In business for more than 10 years, owner and pitmaster Tom Micklethwait has won awards for his oak-fired Central Texas barbecue, including a heralded spot on the Texas Monthly "Top Ten BBQ Joints in Texas" list.
+Make tracks to East Austin and get your bib ready for some lip-smacking pork ribs from Micklethwait Craft Meats.
+In business for more than 10 years, owner and pitmaster Tom Micklethwait has won awards for his oak-fired Central Texas barbecue, including MICHELIN recognition as a Bib Gourmand and a heralded spot on the Texas Monthly "Top Ten BBQ Joints in Texas" list.

 Take in the Nantucket beach house vibe on Perla's wooden deck.
 The South Congress seafood and oyster bar is made for long lunches and happy hours.
 Savor fresh oysters from Washington to Prince Edward Island and apps like crab cakes and New Orleans-style BBQ shrimp.